chris-marsh/fastIPvanish/README.md

 DESCRIPTION

+    Automatically find and connect to the fastest responding VPN server.

-    fastIPvanish will ping the servers of IPVanish, returning the times and show the fastest responding server.
+    fastIPvanish will ping the VPN servers of IPVanish (https://www.ipvanish.com), returning the times and show the fastest responding server.
 Optionally, a config file can be written to file and used to start an openvpn session.

 OPTIONS